TUDelftNAS/SDN-NaaSPlatform/NaaSPlatform/README.md

 Default URL:
 [http://localhost:8090](http://localhost:8090)

-Note: `snmp-ip` in above URL is the IP address of the system hosting the SNMPWebApplication, this URL is also the base URL for the SNMPWebApplication's REST API.
-All the exposed REST APIs by the SNMP Web Application are well documented in the application's web GUI.
+Note: `snmp-ip` in above URL is the IP address of the system hosting SNMPWebApplication, this URL is also the base URL for SNMPWebApplication's REST API.
+All the exposed REST APIs by SNMPWebApplication are well documented in its web GUI.

 ## Installing and launching NaaSPlatform